wistia/wistia-open-docs/_posts/player-api.md

 ### Pause Other Videos When Another is Played

 Don't like the barage of sound that comes from three different videos playing in the same page?
-Sounds like you might need our trusty `pauseAllOthers` function.
+This snippet will pause all videos that aren't currently
+playing:

 {% codeblock wistia_js.js %}
 <script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/E-v1.js" async></script>